mysqljs/mysql/Readme.md

 ## Todo

-* Stored procedures (should work somewhat, but needs multi result queries and tests)
+* Stored procedures (working, but only for single result sets)
 * Transactions (should work, needs testing)
 * Prepared statements
 * Packets > 16 MB